we have been featured here

-What oil is best for frying chicken?
-The best oil to fry chicken can fry at high smoke points, such as avocado oil and vegetable oil.
-However, you could use sunflower oil, high-oleic sunflower oil, or oil blends.
+The best oil for frying chicken should be able to fry at high smoke points, such as avocado oil and vegetable oil.
+You could use sunflower oil, or high-oleic sunflower oil.

-Learn more about why these are the best oils for frying chicken, most can be used for oven baking or mixing in salads.
+Learn more about why these are the best oils for frying chicken.
 Discover the one that is best for your taste and cooking skills.

-Here are the best oils for frying chicken that I have tried and can highly recommend:
+Here are the best oils for frying chicken that I have tested and recommend:

 Read on to view the in-depth review of each oil, the pros, and what makes each the best choice to use when frying chicken: